 After it closed, the old hospital site became a popular destination for thrill-seeking kids looking for the scare of a lifetime.

-Hathorne Hill in Danvers, Mass. harbors a beautiful Kirkbride building with its gothic-style spires and red brick construction.
+Hathorne Hill in Danvers, Massachusetts harbors a beautiful Kirkbride building with its gothic-style spires and red brick construction.
 The judge that presided over the Salem Witch Trials, John Hathorne, once lived here a few hundred years ago.
 Perhaps that dark history cursed the building that currently sits on Hathorne Hill.

 The facility that once housed Danvers State Hospital is now home to a residential community featuring fully renovated apartments.
 However, the building’s dark past make it one of the creepiest monuments to insane asylums in the world.

 The idea was that the facility would be self-sustaining, meaning that everything it needed was on site.
-The overall design, as seen from the air, looked like a bat in mid flight.
+The overall design, as seen from the air, looked like a bat in mid-flight.
 The design supposedly helped draw breezes through the entire facility.

 Although the building looked beautiful on the outside, inside was a different matter.